Gradient Descent as Implicit EM in Distance-Based Neural Models: Three Regimes of Implicit Inference

 \subsection{Conditional Regime: Attention Mechanisms}

 Attention mechanisms instantiate the same structure in a conditional setting.
-For a query $q_i$ and a set of keys $\{k_j\}$, attention scores are computed as:
+For a query $q_i$ and a set of keys $\{k_j\}$, attention scores are computed as

-These scores act as negative distances: high scores indicate proximity in the query-key space.
-Softmax normalization converts scores to attention weights:
+These scores act as negative distances: expanding $\|q_i - k_j\|^2 = \|q_i\|^2 - 2 q_i^\top k_j + \|k_j\|^2$, the dot product equals a negative squared distance up to norm terms, and the per-query term $\|q_i\|^2$ cancels under the softmax.
+Softmax normalization converts scores to attention weights,

-The attention weights satisfy the definition of responsibilities exactly.
-They are non-negative, sum to one across keys, and represent the degree to which each key ``explains'' the query.
-The output is a responsibility-weighted combination of values: $o_i = \sum_j \alpha_{ij} v_j$.
-This is not an analogy to mixture modeling.
-It is mixture modeling, conditioned on the query.
+The attention weights satisfy the definition of responsibilities: they are non-negative, sum to one across keys, and measure the degree to which each key ``explains'' the query.
+The output is a responsibility-weighted combination of values, $o_i = \sum_j \alpha_{ij} v_j$, the estimation step of a mixture model conditioned on the query.

-A clarification is essential here.
-In a Gaussian mixture model, the prototypes---the component means---are persistent parameters updated across training.
-In attention, the value vectors $v_j = W_V x_j$ are input-derived.
-They change with every forward pass.
-This appears to break the analogy: what is being learned if the prototypes are transient?

-The resolution is that the prototype is not the value vector itself but the value projection.
-The matrix $W_V$ defines a learned mapping from inputs to prototype space.
-Each input indexes into this mapping, producing a transient value, but the mapping itself is persistent.
-Gradients flow through the attention weights to $W_V$ via the chain rule, and these gradients are responsibility-weighted.
-The update to $W_V$ from input $x_j$ is scaled by how much responsibility the corresponding value took across queries.
-This is the M-step, applied not to fixed prototypes but to the parameters of a prototype-generating function.

-The EM dynamics thus operate across training, not within a single forward pass.
-Each forward pass computes responsibilities (attention weights) given current parameters.
-Each backward pass updates those parameters in proportion to the responsibilities.
-Over the course of training, $W_V$ specializes: it learns to produce values that are useful precisely to the queries that attend to them.
+A distinction is required here.
+Theorem~\ref{thm:main} applies when the log-sum-exp is the objective.
+In a transformer, the attention softmax sits inside the network; the loss is cross-entropy at the output.
+The gradient of the loss with respect to an attention score is therefore not $-\alpha_{ij}$.
+The exact identities are obtained by the chain rule.
+Let $g_i = \partial L / \partial o_i$ be the error backpropagated to the attention output, and define the alignment $a_{ij} = g_i^\top v_j$ with attention-weighted mean $\bar{a}_i = \sum_k \alpha_{ik} a_{ik}$.
+Then